 The home is where you spend most of your time.
 You sleep in it, eat in it, and share life with family.
 Unfortunately, many homeowners neglect the health benefits of maintaining their homes.
 If you want to improve your overall well-being while saving money on healthcare costs, check the tips in this article.

-We will discuss 13 overlooked things at home that significantly impact your overall health.
+Experts shared that these 13 overlooked things at home significantly impact your overall health.

 1) Indoor Air Quality